 With thousands of years of wine making tradition behind it and a favorable climate, I have no doubt Bulgarian wine will become more and more known.
 Especially after we had a chance to taste some of Bulgarian wine.
 We were pleasantly surprised and how delicious (and cheap) the wines are!

-Before we left with our rental car from Bansko, I made a list of all the wineries I’d like to visit based on our local contact’s recommendation and Internet search.
+Before we left with our rental car from Bansko, I made a list of all Melnik wineries I’d like to visit based on our local contact’s recommendation and Internet search.
 As usual, I was a little too optimistic.
-Out of the 5 wineries I hoped to visit, we only had time for 2.
+Out of the 5 wineries in Melnik I hoped to visit, we only had time for 2.

 Website: Villa Melnik